artsy/artsy.github.io/_posts/2020-01-13-graphql-custom-directives.markdown

 })
 ```

 and then when we create our schema, we pass this in as `directives`.
-Since this will overwrite the [standard
+Since this will overwrite the
-directives](link to spec), we need to append ours.
+[default directives](https://www.apollographql.com/docs/apollo-server/schema/directives/), we need to append ours.

 Something like: